john-rosier/john-rosier.github.io/README.md

 # john-rosier.github.io
-A collection of thoughts, memories, and prayers written by John Rosier.
+A collection of thoughts and memories written by John Rosier.